First American in Orbit was John Glenn. He was launched on 20 February 1962 in the Friendship 7 spacecraft.

 To commemorate the 50th anniversary of Glenn’s orbit, NASA’s celebration of Glenn’s achievement began Friday 17 February 2012 at Cape Canaveral.

-More than 1,000 people, including 200 Project Mercury veterans gathered at Kennedy Space Center with legendary astronauts John Glenn and Scott Carpenter on Saturday to celebrate the golden anniversary of America’s first two orbital human space expeditions.
+More than 1,000 people, including 200 Project Mercury veterans gathered at Kennedy Space Center with astronauts John Glenn and Scott Carpenter on Saturday to celebrate the golden anniversary of America’s first two orbital human space expeditions.

 His wife Annie and their two children accompanied him to all the festivities.